acap4z/ajax-edb/README.md

 ### Labels

 Some shortcuts have been implemented in case you want to make a more detailed query.
 One of these are **Labels**, which allow you to search by a given attribute with the _label:value_ syntax.
-Currently, supported labels are: _platform_, _author_, and _filetype_.
+Currently, supported labels are: _platform_, _author_, _type_ and _filetype_.

 Examples: